Philip Quirk: Artist

-Since 1972, Quirk has continually exhibited his early street photography, his mature-period landscapes and social documentaries of country people, and portraits of Australian personalities including Sidney Nolan and Brett Whiteley, and is represented by Josef Lebovic Gallery in Kensington, and previously by Sydney's Macquarie Galleries before their cessation.
+Since 1972, Quirk has continually exhibited his early street photography, mature-period landscapes, social documentaries of country people, and portraits of Australian personalities.
+In reviewing his winning entry, a family portrait The Summerland Family at Warri Warri Gate, in the Fairfax Photography Awards, reviewer Mark Hinderaker commented:This small, humble, and somewhat curious winner is reminiscent of some of the classic documentary photography of the 1930s.
+The group is seen, looking through a screen with several vertical divisions sectioning the frame and making each part look like a separate snapshot in a family album: facial resemblances also add another element.Other subjects include Sidney Nolan and Brett Whiteley.
+He is represented by Josef Lebovic Gallery in Kensington, and previously by Sydney's Macquarie Galleries before their cessation.

-Quirk's work has been secured for most major national public collections and he was thus represented in On the Edge: Australian Photographers of the Seventies, at San Diego Museum of Art, California in 1995, the photographs drawn from the Philip Morris collection at the National Gallery of Australia.
+Quirk's work has been secured for most major national public collections, and he was thus represented in On the Edge: Australian Photographers of the Seventies, at San Diego Museum of Art, California in 1995.
+The photographs drawn from the Philip Morris collection at the National Gallery of Australia.
 Quirk's imagery of the period often contains wry visual commentary on Australian lifestyles, especially its beach culture.

 In order to represent the expansive and often flat Australian landscape, Quirk advanced the use of the panorama.
-Before 1979 he used a Hasselblad to create panoramas (mostly of landscape subjects) for David Beal's Audience Motivation, a pioneering audio-visual company based in Paddington.
+Before 1979, he used a Hasselblad to create panoramas (mostly of landscape subjects) for David Beal's Audience Motivation, a pioneering audio-visual company based in Paddington.
 The precisely cut medium-format colour transparencies were overlapped so that no line was visible on screen.
-However, by the mid 1990s video projection made slide projection redundant.
+However, by the mid 1990s, video projection made slide projection redundant.
 Beal imported the first 6x17 cm camera, the Linhof Technorama 617 into the country and Quirk adopted it in 1981, using a Schneider Super Angulon 90mm f5.6 wide-angle lens.
-Other Wildlight photographers Grenville Turner and Mark Lang also found the camera useful for imagery of outback Australia in which the Agency specialised, before the 6x17 cm format became commonplace, and panoramas clichés of domestic décor.
+Other Wildlight photographers, Grenville Turner and Mark Lang, also found the camera useful for imagery of outback Australia in which the Agency specialised, before the 6x17 cm format became commonplace, and panoramas clichés of domestic décor.